I tested the top giant bubble recipes. Here’s the best one.

 1st place: Guar gum and rubbing alcohol

-Guar gum is a thickening agent that you can buy at most health foods stores or online here.
-When paired with rubbing alcohol, it forms a slurry that creates these magnificent bubbles.
-They last so long!
+Guar gum is a thickening agent that you can buy at most whole foods stores or online here.
+When paired with rubbing alcohol, it forms a slurry soap film that creates these magnificent bubbles.
+They are strong bubbles that last so long!
+Here are the simple ingredients:

 - 2 tsp baking powder